 Start low on the dose, go slow, and stay on as low of a dose as possible.
 This promotes tolerance to the THC psychoactive effects.
 Use the lowest dose THC possible, and use CBD and THC together because CBD helps to neutralize some of the negative THC side effects.
 Approximately 15-20% CBD with less than 1% THC is a good starting point to consider.
 CBD predominant preparations are better for working and daytime use, while THC predominant preparations are better for after work and at bedtime.
 Long acting oral formulations are better for chronic conditions and symptoms.
 Vaporization can be an as needed (prn) for episodic symptom exacerbations.
 Driving should be avoided for at least 4 hours after inhaled cannabis, 6 hours after ingested cannabis, and 8 hours if euphoria is experienced.

-Common dosing quantities and terminology include one joint = 0.3-0.5 grams, one eighth = 3.5 grams, one quarter = 7 grams, and one ounce = 28 grams.
+Common dosing quantities and terminology include one cannabis cigarette (“joint”) = 0.3-0.5 grams, one eighth = 3.5 grams, one quarter = 7 grams, and one ounce = 28 grams.
 Based on peer-reviewed literature, the majority of patients using smoked or orally ingested cannabis for medical purposes have been observed to use between approximately 10-20 grams of cannabis per week, 1-3 grams per day, and a frequency of 3-4 times daily.
 With that said, specific dosing recommendations are not available, and this is one area of much needed research in order to determine the best dosing for various disorders.

-For CBD Dosing, starting at 5-20 mg/day divided once to three times daily, and titrating to effect is suggested.
 It is suspected that high doses are likely needed for pain and inflammation disorders, but this needs to be clarified with research.
 There are no established dosing guidelines or max doses established.
 For reference, doses of 400-600 mg/day showed benefit in anxiety, doses of 600-800 mg/day showed benefit in psychosis, and doses up to 2500 mg/day (25-50 mg/kg) have been used in epilepsy studies.

-SIDE EFFECTS AND ADVERSE REACTIONS
+SIDE EFFECTS AND ADVERSE REACTIONS OF MEDICAL MARIJUANA (CANNABIS).

 Side effects are influenced by dose, method of administration, patient tolerance, chemovar of cannabis, ratios of THC to CBD, cannabinoids, terpenes, production quality control (toxins, fungus, bacteria, heavy metals, etc.) to name a few.
 Many studies have been inconclusive or contradictory in terms of association with stroke, heart attack.
 This publication provides the most comprehensive review of cannabis and its recognized side effects.
 The most common side effects (which vary depending on the chemovar) include dizziness, dry mouth, increased appetite, disturbances in concentration, and sedation/drowsiness.
 Less common side effects can include incoordination, euphoria, anxiety, and paranoid thinking.
 In the majority of trials, side effects have been well tolerated, mild to moderate, transient, and not bothersome enough that many patients withdrew from studies.
 Overdose can occur and is typically from high THC content and oral dosing.
 Signs may include tachycardia, arrhythmia, confusion, panic attack, extreme paranoia, and hallucinations.